Categories

 Masters Men/Women (40-49 years) – 5 Stages

-Masters is for people over 40 who don’t feel skilled enough to ride Elite.
-Being 40+ does not make you slow, often it means you have experience which makes you fast.
-If you are over 40 and used to kill it in DH back in the day, and still have pretty good fitness, enter Elite.
+Veterans & Masters are for people over 30 who don’t feel skilled enough to ride Elite.
+Being 30+ does not make you slow, often it means you have experience which makes you fast.
+If you are over 30 and used to kill it in DH back in the day, and still have pretty good fitness, enter Elite.
 Show the young whipper snappers how it’s done.

 Super Masters Men/Women (50+ years) – 5 Stages